vikvakati/monitor-soil/README.md

 This project is an example of how to create a wireless sensor network using ESP32 microcontrollers.
 The network consists of a transmitter and a receiver that communicate using the ESP-NOW protocol.

+The transmitter is equipped with several sensors to measure environmental parameters such as temperature, humidity, moisture, pH, and nutrient levels.
+It sends this data wirelessly to the receiver which collects and logs the information.

+A web-based dashboard is also included in this project.
+The dashboard allows users to view the sensor data in real-time and provides historical data trends for each environmental parameter.

 ## Hardware Components Required

 - 2 ESP32 microcontrollers